Youth Access to Nature Fund

 $50,000 – The Watershed Project

-To engage more K-12 children in building local climate resiliency within at-risk communities in the Bay Area.
+To engage K-12 children in building local climate resiliency within at-risk communities in the Bay Area through hands-on outdoor and service learning experiences.

 To provide youth of color in Richmond with daily opportunities to engage deeply with the natural world.